SuperOfficeDocs/superoffice-docs/docs/database/tables/associatehistory.md

 ---
-uid: associatehistory
+uid: table-associatehistory
 title: associatehistory table
 description: Historical information about associates that have been deleted.
 Most references are NOT declared as foreign keys; this is a historical table that should not be updated when further changes occur in the database so.generated: true
 keywords:
   - "database"
-  - "associatehistory"
+  - "AssociateHistory"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# AssociateHistory Table (488)
+# associatehistory Table (488)

 ## Fields